AWSinAction/apigateway/README.md

 The example in this repository reuses the example from chapter 10 in [Amanzon Web Services in Action](https://www.manning.com/books/amazon-web-services-in-action).
 You can find the code for the original example in the book's [code repository](https://github.com/AWSinAction/code/tree/master/chapter10).

+Use [Swagger UI](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/AWSinAction/apigateway/master/swagger.json) to have a look at the API definition.

 ## Setup

 clone this repository